aditi181920/competitive_pro/algo/graphs/scc/scc.md

  -> After creating connected component, find some vertex in each component, to represent that component.\
  -> Then we connect SCC nodes if there exists some edge between any nodes of these SCC.

+**TARJAN'S ALGORITHM FOR FINDING SCC:**
+--

+-> Just like in bridge finding, we maintain entry time (tin) and low link (low) for every vertices\
+-> Now note that SCC all form cycles, and all the nodes of a SCC will have same low link values.. so we can use this fact to implement a cool algorithm.